Description

 TIP: At this stage, it is recommended to adjust the lighting intensity to a close approximation of your desired levels.
 Doing this now minimizes the adjustments needed later in the process.

-Adjusting Light Intensity via GDL Script
+Adjust light Intensity via GDL script

 If further control of the light intensity is required, particularly for more granular adjustments, you'll need to modify the object's GDL script.
 Here's how:

-1: Open the Object's GDL Script
+Open the Object's GDL Script:

 - Go to File > Libraries and Objects > Open Object.